jackjliew/ai-openscale/config-file.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Configure deployment subscription using JSON files
+# Configure asset deployments using JSON configuration files
 {: #cf-ov}

-You can import a JSON file to programmatically configure all monitors and features during subscription creation.
-You can also export the configuration file.
+You can import a JSON file to create and configure all deployments of your asset for monitoring purpose.
+You can also export the configuration file to configure other assets and their deployments.
 {: shortdesc}

-For a good example of how to work with a JSON file to subscribe deployments, see the [Watson OpenScale One API Shot for subscription Python notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20One%20API%20Shot%20for%20subscription.ipynb).
-The notebook describes how to configure an Amazon SageMaker asset subscription using a JSON file in a single API call.
-The remainder of this topic references this notebook.
+For a good example of how to work with a JSON file, see the [Watson OpenScale One API Shot for subscription Python notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/Watson%20OpenScale%20One%20API%20Shot%20for%20subscription.ipynb).
+The notebook describes how to create and configure an Amazon SageMaker asset deployments using a JSON file in a single API call.
+The remainder of this topic references this notebook

 ## Load the JSON file content as a Python dictionary
 {: #cf-load-as-dict}